-While much can be done to reduce the risk, there are some factors that are out of your hands, including age (risk increases with age), gender (stroke is more common in men), and a family history of stroke.
+While much can be done to reduce the risk, there are some factors that are out of your hands, including age (risk increases with age) and a family history of stroke.
 There are also medical risk factors, including irregular pulse (atrial fibrillation) and diabetes.

-While many people associate stroke with an older population, Associate Professor Tim Kleinig says it can happen to anyone, no matter what their age.
-Around 30% of stroke survivors are of working age (under 65), which equates to around 1 in 3 of the 55,000 strokes each year.
+While many people associate stroke with an older population, Tim says it can happen to anyone, no matter what their age.
+In 2020, around 24% of first-time strokes were suffered by people under the age of 54.
+That’s an average of around 29 strokes each day.

 What is a stroke?

-It’s important to know what happens to your body when a stroke occurs.
+It’s important to know what happens to your body when you have a stroke.
 A stroke happens when blood supply to the brain is interrupted.
 Blood is carried to the brain by blood vessels called arteries, bringing with it oxygen and important nutrients for your brain cells.

-When a blood clot or plaque is blocking a blood vessel, it is referred to as an ischaemic stroke, which is responsible for four out of every five strokes.
+When a blood clot or plaque is blocking a blood vessel, it is referred to as an ischaemic stroke.

-When a bleed in the brain occurs, it causes a haemorrhagic stroke, which accounts for around one in every five strokes.
-Haemorrhagic stroke can be caused by a number of disorders which affect the blood vessels, including long-standing high blood pressure and cerebral aneurysms.
-An aneurysm is a weak or thin spot on a blood vessel wall, usually present at birth, and that develops over a number of years.
+When a bleed in the brain occurs, it causes a haemorrhagic stroke.
+Haemorrhagic strokes can be caused by a number of disorders which affect the blood vessels, including long-standing high blood pressure and cerebral aneurysms.
+An aneurysm is a weak or thin spot on a blood vessel wall, usually present at birth, that develops over a number of years.

 You can also have what’s known as a ‘mini’ or ‘minor’ stroke, or more technically speaking, a transient ischaemic attack (TIA).
 When the signs of stroke are present but go away within 24 hours, the term TIA is used.
 Its causes and symptoms are similar to a stroke but are unfortunately often ignored.
 Just like a stroke, a TIA will require emergency treatment.

-About one in five people who have a TIA will have a major stroke within the next three months and a large part of the risk occurs in the first few days.
-A TIA should never be ignored and experts refer to it as a warning sign.
+After a TIA, your risk of stroke is higher, and a large part of the risk occurs in the first few days.
+You must not drive for 2 weeks after a TIA and should visit your doctor immediately, as they will likely want to carry out tests.
+A TIA should never be ignored and experts consider it a warning sign.

-When a stroke strikes it is vital that people recognise the signs and call an ambulance quickly.
-“Time saved is brain saved,” says Associate Professor Tim Kleinig.
+When a stroke strikes it's vital that people recognise the signs and call an ambulance quickly.
+“Time saved is brain saved,” says Tim.